 If I’m eligible for a contribution, where does USF make the health care contribution?

-USF employees who work in San Francisco, and do not have medical coverage as part of their positions are eligible to receive a health care contribution if they meet the eligibility criteria in the HCSO.
-To waive the University from making this contribution, please review the "How to Waive Coverage" section below.
+As a USF employee, if you work in San Francisco, and do not have employer-provided medical coverage as part of your position you will receive a health care contribution to the HCSO Reimbursement Plan and City Option when you meet the eligibility criteria in the HCSO.
+To waive the University from making this contribution please see "How to Waive Coverage" section below.

 - Dental benefits limited to treatment of the mouth

 - Vision benefits limited to treatment of the eye

 - Long-term, nursing home, home health, or community-based care premiums